trpc/trpc/www/docs/nextjs/starter-projects.md

 ---
-id: example-apps
+id: starter-projects
-title: Example Apps
+title: Starter Projects
-sidebar_label: Example Apps
+sidebar_label: Starter Projects
-slug: /example-apps
+slug: /starter-projects
 ---

-You can clone trpc and play with local examples, or play with them in the CodeSandbox link below.

-Here's some example apps:
+Get started quickly with one of the sample projects!
+Copy the snippet from _Quick start with `create-next-app`_ in the below list to clone the project.

 <table>
   <thead>